 Conclusion

-In this article, You learnt about Airflow, Microsoft SQL Server, and the steps to set up Airflow SQL Server Integration.
+In this article, You learnt about the steps to set up Airflow SQL Server Integration.
 You also read about the key benefits of using the Airflow SQL Server Integration and how it helps companies orchestrate the Data Pipeline workflows and automate the process.
 Users can use Airflow SQL Server Integration by creating the DAGs is an easy process as it allows users to define the exact path of the workflow using relationships.

 Visit our Website to Explore Hevo

 Companies need to analyze their business data stored in multiple data sources.
 The data needs to be loaded to the Data Warehouse to get a holistic view of the data.
-Hevo Data is a No-code Data Pipeline solution that helps to transfer data from 150+ sources to desired Data Warehouse.
-It fully automates the process of transforming and transferring data to a destination without writing a single line of code.
+This is where Hevo steps in.

 Share your experience learning about Airflow SQL Server Integration in the comments section below!